camdeno/F16Capstone/README.md

 <!--Acknowledgements -->
 ## Acknowledgements

 Our capstone team would like to express our deepest gratitude towards Dr. James McNames of Portland State and Michal Podhradsky of Galois.
-Without Dr. McNames' unwavering support and Michal's extensive knowledge.
-Without their help, none of this would be possible.
+Without Dr. McNames' unwavering support and Michal's extensive knowledge, none of this would be possible.

 [Readme Template](https://github.com/othneildrew/Best-README-Template)